Sony A850 versus Sony A7 II

 The A7 II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A850 has been discontinued (but it can be found pre-owned on ebay).
 There has not been a direct replacement model for the A850 from Sony.

 So what is the bottom line?
-Is the Sony A850 better than the Sony A7 II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Which of the two cameras – the Sony A850 or the Sony A7 II – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.